MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 //Output: -3
 ```

 In the preceding example, `u` is an **unsigned short** integral object that must be converted to a signed quantity to evaluate the expression `(i = u)`.
-Because its value cannot be properly represented in a **signed short**, the data is misinterpreted as shown.
+Because its value can't be properly represented in a **signed short**, the data is misinterpreted as shown.

 ## Floating point conversions

 An object of a floating type can be safely converted to a more precise floating type — that is, the conversion causes no loss of significance.
 For example, conversions from **float** to **double** or from **double** to **long double** are safe, and the value is unchanged.

 An object of a floating type can also be converted to a less precise type, if it is in a range representable by that type.
 (See [Floating Limits](../cpp/floating-limits.md) for the ranges of floating types.)
-If the original value cannot be represented precisely, it can be converted to either the next higher or the next lower representable value.
+If the original value can't be represented precisely, it can be converted to either the next higher or the next lower representable value.
 If no such value exists, the result is undefined.
 Consider the following example:

 ```cpp
 cout << (float)1E300 << endl;